Can't connect to the network via TCP directly?, try this guide.

 - Now enter a description (e.g. "Storj Ports") and click finish.

-Following the steps laid out in this Tutorial, we have successfully configured PIA, NoIP and storagenode, resulting in two fully functioning nodes, both connected via TCP through the same port.
+Following the steps laid out in this Tutorial, we have successfully configured PIA, NoIP and storagenode, resulting in fully functioning node.
 Our storage nodes now have two encryption layers, the first one offered natively by storagenode and the second one by PIA which encrypts all our internet data.
 We are also able to do normal internet tasks as the VPN encrypts all data coming from our computer and not just that of storagenode, circumventing internet censorship and defeating government spying programs, basically making the internet function as it was intended to be.